avamsykiran/Python_11to1_18Apr22_2May22/README.md

             while
             for

+        Non Condition Statements

+            break
+            continue

         assignment1: a python script to print the factors of a givne number and check if it is prime
         assignment2: a python script to print a multiplication table from 1 to 20's of a given number

+        assignment3: to print only the even positioned elements of a list of strings

+        input method
+            read a value from the keyboard

+        len method
+            to retrive the length of a string or a list or any collection.

+        slicing
+            collection[lb:ub]
+            collection[:ub]
+            collection[lb:]

+        assignment4: to accept a userName say('VAMSY') then print it as V
+            VA
+            VAM
+            VAMS
+            VAMSY

+        assignment5: to accept a userName say('VAMSY') then print it as VAMSY
+            VAMS
+            VAM
+            VA
+            V

+        assignment6: to accept a userName say('VAMSY') then print it as V
+            AA
+            MMM
+            SSSS
+            YYYYY